 Set up remote tracking

-The local copy you just made needs to track both your remote repository as well as the original forked repository.
+The local copy you just made needs to track both your remote repository as well as the original repository it was forked from.
 By default, when cloning, a link is created back to your copy but not the original fork.
 Let’s check what remote links are present:

 Since your repository is most likely missing the upstream remote, let’s add it.
 If we navigate to the original repository we can use the same copy button to copy the fork’s URL: